 On Jan.
 17-30, 2011 the 2011 Australian Open sees Li Na (1982-) of China defeat #1-seeded Caroline Wozniacki in the semifinal, becoming the first Asian player to reach a tennis grand slam final; meanwhile Francesca Schiavone and Svetlana Kutznetsova play the longest match in women's grand slam history, 4 hours 44 min.; on Jan.
 28 Kim Clijsters defeats Li Na in three sets to win the women's singles title; Novak Djokovic defeats Andy Murray in three sets to win the men's singles title.

-On Sept.
-12, 2011 Novak Djokovic (1987-) of Serbia defeats Rafael Nadal to win the U.S. Tennis Open men's singles title, becoming the first Serb to win a grand slam singles title, and the youngest player in the open era to reach the semifinals in all four grand slam events; Samantha Jane "Sam" Stosur (1984-) of Australia defeats Serena Williams to win the women's singles title, becoming the first Australian woman to win a majors title since Evonne Goolagong Cawley at Wimbledon in 1980.
+On Aug.
+29-Sept.
+12, 2011 the 2011 U.S. Open of Tennis at Billie Jean King Nat.
+Tennis Center in Flush Meadows Park in Queens, N.Y. sees Novak Djokovic (1987-) of Serbia defeat defending champ Rafael Nadal 62, 6-4, 6-7, 6-1 on Sept.
+12 to win the men's singles title, becoming the first Serb to win a grand slam singles title, and the youngest player in the open era to reach the semifinals in all four grand slam events; on Sept.
+11 after defending champ Kim Clijsters bows out due to an abdominal muscle injury, Samantha Jane "Sam" Stosur (1984-) of Australia defeats Serena Williams to win the women's singles title, becoming the first Australian woman to win a majors title since Evonne Goolagong Cawley at Wimbledon in 1980.

-On June 8, 2013 #1-ranked Serena Williams defeats Maria Sharapova to win the 2013 French Open title 6-4, 6-4, her 16th Grand Slam title, and first French Open win since 2002.
-On June 9 Rafael Nadal defeats countryman David Ferrer 6-3, 6-2, 6-3 in the French Open to become the first man to capture the same Grand Slam title 8x, his 59th win in 60 matches in Paris' a topless protester against same-sex marriage interrupts the 2nd set.
-On July 6 Marion Bartoli (1984-) of France defeats Sabine Lisicki of Germany to win the Wimbledon women's singles title; on July 7 (7/7) Andrew Barron "Andy" Murray (1987-) of Britain (coach Ivan Lendl) defeats Novak Djokovic of Serbia to win the men's singles title 77 years after Fred Perry (1936).
+On May 26-June 9, 2013 the 2013 (117th) French Open at Stade Roland Garros in Paris, France sees 3-time defending champ Rafael Nadel defeat fellow countryman David Ferrer 6-3, 6-2, 6-3 to become the first man to capture the same Grand Slam title 8x, becoming his 59th win in 60 matches in Paris; a topless protester against same-sex marriage interrupts the 2nd set; on June 8 #1-ranked Serena Williams defeats defending champ Maria Sharapova to win the women's single title 6-4, 6-4, becoming her 16th Grand Slam title, and her first French Open win since 2002.
+On June 24-July 7, 2013 the 2013 (12th) Wimbledon Championships see Marion Bartoli (1984-) of France defeat Sabine Lisicki of Germany on July 6 to win the ladies' singles title; on July 7 (7/7) Andrew Barron "Andy" Murray (1987-) of Britain (coach Ivan Lendl) defeats Novak Djokovic of Serbia to win the gentlemen's singles title 77 years after Fred Perry (1936).